 All dates are tentative and subject to change

-CoursesSMAD 398: Critical Studies in Media Arts & Design (3 credits)
+CoursesSMAD 398: Critical Studies in Media Arts & Design: The Entertainment Industry (3 credits)

 SMAD 410: The Creative Producer (3 credits)

-SMAD 495: Internship in Media Arts and Design (2 credits) Students enroll in both sections for a combined total of 3 credits.
+SMAD 495: Internship in Media Arts and Design (3 credits)

 Courses listed here are to be used as a general guideline for program curriculum. *All courses are considered pending until approved by the Academic Department, Program, and/or College.